New Jersey urges patients at facility to check for HIV infections

 NEW YORK: New Jersey health officials have urged more than 3,700 former patients of a surgical facility to get blood tests "out of an abundance of caution," because they may have been exposed to HIV, hepatitis B and hepatitis C.

-Although the risk of infection is low, patients who had procedures at the HealthPlus Surgery Center in Saddle Brook in northern New Jersey between Jan.
-1 and Sept.
-7 may have been exposed to infections, the state Department of Health said in an email on Tuesday.
+Although the risk of infection is low, patients who had procedures at the HealthPlus Surgery Centre in Saddle Brook in northern New Jersey between Jan 1 and Sep 7 may have been exposed to infections, the state Department of Health said in an email on Tuesday (Dec 25).

 "The department is not aware of any illness as a result of the infection control issues," it said.